spryker/spryker-docs/docs/scos/dev/features/202108.0/spryker-core-back-office/spryker-core-back-office-feature-overview/users-and-rights-overview.md

 {% info_block infoBox "Adding users in the ACL module" %}

 You can add Zed users not only via the Back Office, but also in the ACL module.
-To do so, add the user in `\Spryker\Zed\Acl\AclConfig::getInstallerUsers()`(see [AclConfig.php](https://github.com/spryker/acl/blob/d3193c9259ed2f2b6815f3b2c9f52f4e4e250bbe/src/Spryker/Zed/Acl/AclConfig.php) for example) and run `console setup:init-db`.
+To do so, add the user in `/Spryker/Zed/Acl/AclConfig::getInstallerUsers()`(see [AclConfig.php](https://github.com/spryker/acl/blob/d3193c9259ed2f2b6815f3b2c9f52f4e4e250bbe/src/Spryker/Zed/Acl/AclConfig.php) for example) and run `console setup:init-db`.

 {% endinfo_block %}